|

 waste precious space by talking about

-the actual antics in question, so we’re just going to do like
+the actual antics in question, so I’m just going to do like

 the rest of the